Information, terms and conditions (Effective May 2017)

 43. Privacy Statement

-In the event that we disclose personal information to any third party we seek assurances that that information will be treated in accordance with applicable privacy laws.
+In the event that we disclose personal information to any third party we always make reasonable endeavours to ensure that the information will be treated in accordance with applicable privacy laws.

-We also use CCTV (Closed Circuit Television) to monitor images on all Royal Caribbean International ships for the purpose of crime prevention and the safety of our guests generally; we will usually store these images for up to three months.
+We also use CCTV (Closed Circuit Television) to monitor images on all Celebrity Cruises ships for the purpose of crime prevention and the safety of our guests generally; we will usually store these images for up to three months.
 We may store those images for longer if required to record an incident.
 For further information about the storage of CCTV images please contact our Privacy Officer at Customer Relations Celebrity Cruises at 0800 102 123.